ccardea/osy-site/yoga/niyama.md

 - *Rajas* = activity and constant change
 - *Tamas* = heaviness, darkness, and inertia

 The *guna* are said to combine in different proportions to produce the various forms of nature.
-It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, with *rajas* forming a third dimension.
+It may be helpful to think of *sattva* and *tamas* as opposite ends of a spectrum, with *rajas* forming another dimension.
 Activity can vary both along the spectrum of tamas to sattva, and also along its own dimension, low, medium, and high.

 In the current context, the harmful impulses, thoughts, and actions related to lust, anger, and greed are *tamas*.
 The yogi needs to adjust his thoughts and control his impulses toward the *sattva* end of the spectrum.
 When he does that he starts to realize the benefits of calm mind, etc. These read like the steps of a ladder that the yogi is climbing.

-*Atma* should be thought of as the soul.
-The self has a specific meaning in Samkhya-Yoga and to call *atma* the self creates confusion with that concept.
-This is discussed in more detail elsewhere.
+Note: *sattva* can never be completely pure.
+The three *guna* are said to be inseparable, and all three are always present to some degree.

 ### *Santoṣa* - Contentment